Botfuel/botfuel-dialog/references/prompt_dialog.md

 ### dialogWillComplete()

-The dialogWillComplete hook is triggered before completing the dialog, it allows you to perform actions in the brain or chaining with another dialog.
+The dialogWillComplete hook is triggered before completing the dialog.
+It allows you to perform actions in the brain or to execute a specific dialog next.

 ```javascript
 /**